ykonstant1/Synthesis/documentation.md

 ⛥ seql 17 ⇝ filter cong ⇝ map decorate ⇝ show
 ```

-Of course the second format is better suited for more complex tasks
+The second format is better suited for more complex tasks
 involving bigger atomic functions.

-As a final remark, note that these lambdas are syntactic
+As a final remark, these lambdas are syntactic
 constructs, limited to being passed to synth's higher order
 functions as a parameter or being an item in the pipeline by
 themselves.
 They are not true first class objects in any